fud0-0/fud0-0/README.md

 - 👋 Hi, I’m @fud0-0
-- 👀 I’m interested in studying tech and self-improvement
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning the world
-- 📫 How to reach me @fudostincan on instagram
+- 📫 How to reach me @youcant

 <!---
 fud0-0/fud0-0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.